Rob--W/display-anchors/README.md

 ### Shortcut

 1. Visit `chrome://extensions/configureCommands`
-2. Click on the input field at "Display #Anchors" (by default, it is "Not set").
+2. Click on the input field at "Display #Anchors" (by default, it is "Alt + Shift + A").
 3. Press the keys for the desired shortcut (e.g. Ctrl + Shift + L).
 4. From now on, you can use the chosen shortcut to toggle anchors.